home-assistant/home-assistant.io/source/_integrations/binance.markdown

 ha_config_flow: true
 ---

-With the `binance` integration, you can keep track of cryptocurrencies from the Binance exchange.
+With the Binance integration, you can keep track of cryptocurrencies from the Binance exchange.

 ## Requirements